quantbin/kdb/README.md

 ```
 q.kasync("x:1");
 ```
 Below are two sample applications that use as-q library.
-I am also attaching binaries for each application.
-Binaries are not signed, so you may receive an "unknown publisher" certificate warning.
-You may also get a prompt to install Adobe AIR runtime, which you need to run these applications.

-I will be releasing the source code for both application and the library soon.

-If you find this project interesting, feel free to drop me a line at aboudarov@gmail.com (Alex Boudarov).
-Any feedback is welcome.
 ## QUI
 QUI is a q learning tool that uses as-q library.
 It is a basic q shell combined with q idioms' code.
 Log at the bottom shows IPC messages.
 Code edit view is separate from results view, CTRL+SHIFT execute current line or selection from code view.